What Does a Copywriter Do, Anyway?

 I’m a copywriter and content strategist.

-At our studio, Olive & Company, we specialize in three core services: branding, inbound marketing, and growth-driven web design and development.
+At Olive & Company, we specialize in three core services: branding, inbound marketing, and growth-driven web design and development.

 Well, when I tell that to my grandparents, the confusion is almost palpable.
 Given they don’t own a computer, or even a smartphone, it’s easy to understand how biting off “inbound marketing” and “growth driven web design” is hard for them to chew.